frndlytm/frndlytm.github.io/docs/courses.md

     and/or improve their own performance using techniques presented in the course.
 Requires experience in Java programming.

-**CS5340: Human-Computer Interaction**
+??? abstract "CS5340: Human-Computer Interaction"

-:   Covers the principles of human-computer interaction and the design and evaluation of
+    Covers the principles of human-computer interaction and the design and evaluation of user interfaces.
-    user interfaces.
 Topics include an overview of human information processing subsystems (perception, memory, attention, and problem solving); how the properties of these systems affect the design of user interfaces; the principles, guidelines, and